 A word from Amy:

-I have been baking professionally for over 25 years (I just hope I don’t look old enough for that).
-I have a degree in Baking and Pastry Arts from the world renowned Johnson and Wales University, and I love to further my creative and technical skills with art classes, as well as her cake decorating skills with respected artists in the field such as Kerry Vincent (plus it is a good tax write off for a vacation!)
+I have been baking professionally for over 30 years.
+I have a degree in Baking and Pastry Arts from the world renowned Johnson and Wales University, and I love to further my creative and technical skills with art classes, as well as my cake decorating skills with respected artists in the field such as Kerry Vincent (plus it is a good tax write off for a vacation!)

-I began my baking career in an organic bakery and always planned to someday open one of my own.
-At the time, organic baked goods all had a few things in common – they were brown, heavy as rocks, and tasted weird.
-I knew all these great organic ingredients were available – why wasn’t anyone using them to make great cakes that looked and tasted like their conventional baked brethren, but were better for the earth?
+I began my baking career in an natural/organic bakery and always planned to someday open one of my own.
+At the time, natural/organic baked goods all had a few things in common – they were brown, heavy as rocks, and tasted weird.
+I knew all these great ingredients were available – why wasn’t anyone using them to make great cakes that looked and tasted like their conventional baked brethren, but were better for the earth?

 That was always the goal at Hippie Chick Bakery, striving towards being as eco-conscious as we can without sacrificing taste or looks.
 We source local and organic whenever possible, have a happy chicken flock that loves to snack on cake scraps, and compost or recycle about 75% of our waste.